-This review is for a Yashica 230AF 35mm Autofocus SLR which is the latest addition to my growing 35mm camera collection.
-Click any of the images for a closer / bigger view.
+This is my review of the Yashica 230AF, 35mm Autofocus SLR which is the latest addition to my growing 35mm camera collection.
+As well as my impressions of using the camera, there are also some sample pictures taken with this camera.

 As far as I can tell this camera seems to be in perfect condition.
 It is equipped with a Yashica 35 – 70mm f/3.3 – 4.5 macro standard lens, a novel flash unit which slides over the focus prism housing to connect to the hot shoe and a contax wired remote.
 Also supplied was a small carrying case, the instruction book, another hot-shoe flash (starblitz 2000A) and a battery for the camera.
 I’d actually ordered a battery from amazon (it uses a 2CR5 lithium cell) which I’ve fitted at the moment.
 I paid about £18 for this camera including postage.